A new mixed finite element for the linear elasticity problem in 3D: A new mixed finite element

-This section presents a unisolvent set of DoFs of the new discrete stress space.
-Then the discrete B-B condition is established through a two-step approach.
+This section introduces a new mixed finite element using $P_3$ polynomials for the stress and discontinuous $P_2$ polynomials for the displacement.
+A unisolvent set of DoFs is established for the newly constructed discrete stress space.
+Then the discrete inf-sup condition is established through macro-element techniques.
 Finally, the error estimate and the improved estimate are proved.